rcls/gpsfreak/README.md

 Enlarge the exposed pad underneath the clock chip to be 11 mm × 7 mm instead of 7_mm square.

-Dont have the LED overhanging the board edge.
+Don't have the LED overhanging the board edge.
 Change all the LED resistors to 0603 for easier swapping.
 Plate the panel cut-out opening for the LED.

 Remove the unnecessary strap resistor on the GPS timepulse U.Fl connector.